 Precipitation rates are derived from the PRISM (Parameter-elevation Relationships on Independent Slopes Model) model which spatially estimates precipitation into an interpolated digital elevation model of rainfall (Oregon State University, 2012).
-Precipitation rates were then verified with regional climate monitoring stations and weather stations in the vicinity of the project.
+Precipitation rates were then compared with regional climate monitoring stations and weather stations in the vicinity of the project (Montgomery & Associates, 2017b).